kcdodd/partis-pyproj/design/issues.md

 ## Ideas

-- Have editable virtual wheel be located within repo somewhere. (a location option?)
+- (Moved to Issue 2a: locate the editable virtual wheel within the repo, via a location option.)